 A number of people have been asking me how to get started with backcountry skiing.
-Assuming you’ve acquired necessary gear It’s good to get some mentoring and take an avalanche safety class so you learn to recognize safe and unsafe areas (as well as begin to build forecasting skills).
+Assuming you’ve acquired necessary gear It’s good to get some mentoring and take an avalanche safety class so you learn to recognize safe and unsafe areas (as well as begin to build hazard evaluation skills).
 Beyond that, you’ve got to network and make backcountry friends so you have a variety of potential partners.
 But networking partners is hard if you’re new to the sport — a catch 22 that can be frustrating.

 Solution: If you have outdoor survival and judgment skills from backpacking, hiking or climbing (as well as knowing how to ski or snowboard safely) a good learning exercise is to simply go out backcountry skiing by yourself during good weather in an avalanche safe zone on a well used route close to civilization, in an area with cell phone coverage in case you get hurt and stranded.
 Note I said WELL USED ROUTE CLOSE TO CIVILIZATION, safe from avalanches and with cell phone coverage — not some huge mountain in the middle of nowhere, covered with avalanche paths.
 More, don’t discount the value of simply skinning up a ski resort now and then.
 By doing so you’ll get fit and learn how your gear works, without backcountry risks.

 The following words about just this subject came as an email from Cory Scheffel a few days ago.
 His ideas work both from the solo perspective or if you’re a beginner out with a group.
 Seemed like good blog fodder so here goes:

 Last weekend I decided to see how things were shaping up on Williams Peak, that small timber covered hill near Glenwood Springs, Colorado that’s a popular place for moderate and safe backcountry skiing.
 It was thin, but in.
 The snow in the upper meadow was bottomless and a bit feisty.
 The lower shots were fantastic.